Lectures on the Spin and Loop $O(n)$ Models: The Spin model

 In this section we prove that the spin $O(n)$ model in spatial dimensions $d\ge 3$ exhibits long-range order at sufficiently low temperatures.
 This was first proved by Fr\"ohlich, Simon and Spencer \cite{FroSimSpe76} who introduced the method of the \emph{infra-red bound} to this end.
 Our exposition benefitted from the excellent `Marseille notes' of Daniel Ueltschi \cite[Lecture 2, part 2]{Ueltschi2013}, the recent book of Friedli and Velenik \cite[Chapter 10]{friedli2016statistical} and discussions with Michael Aizenman.
 We prove the following result. \begin{theorem} For any $d\ge 3$ and any $n\ge 1$ there exists a constant $\beta_1(d,n)$ such that the following holds.
 Suppose $\sigma:V(\T_L^d)\to \mathbb S^{n-1}$ is randomly sampled from the $d$-dimensional spin $O(n)$ model at inverse temperature $\beta \ge \beta_1(d,n)$.
 Then

 Moreover, for any $d \ge 1$, $n \ge 1$ and $\beta>0$, we have the limiting inequality

 Lastly, the above integral is finite when $d \ge 3$ and is asymptotic to $1/d$ as $d \to \infty$. \end{theorem}

 Of course, long-range order for the Ising model ($n=1$) has already been established in Section~\ref{sec:low_temperature_Ising} so that our main interest is in the case of continuous spins, when $n\ge 2$.
 The last part of the theorem establishes long-range order in the spin $O(n)$ model for $\beta\ge \frac{n}{2d}(1+o(1))$ as $d\to\infty$.
-Comparing with Remark~\ref{rem:Fisher_bound} we see that this bound has the correct asymptotic dependence on both $n$ and $d$.
+Comparing with Remark~\ref{rem:Fisher_bound}, we see that this bound has the correct asymptotic dependence on both $n$ and $d$.

 The proof presented below, relying on the original paper of Fr\"ohlich, Simon and Spencer \cite{FroSimSpe76} and making use of reflection positivity, remains the main method to establish Theorem~\ref{thm:long_range_order}.
 Fr\"ohlich and Spencer \cite{frohlich1982massless} developed an alternative approach for the XY model ($n=2$) which relies on the duality transformation explained in Section~\ref{sec:exact_representations} below; see also \cite[Section 5.5]{Bauerschmidt2016}.
-For larger values of $n$, Balaban has made rigorous elements of the renormalization group approach to the problem in a formidable series of papers, starting with \cite{balaban1995low}; see also Dimock's review starting with \cite{dimock2013renormalization}.
+Kennedy and King~\cite{kennedy1986spontaneous} provided a second alternative approach for the XY model.
+However, these alternatives do not apply to the model with larger values of $n$ ($n\ge 3$) where the symmetry group acting on the spins is non-Abelian.
+For these larger values the only alternative to reflection positivity is due to Balaban who has made rigorous elements of the renormalization group approach to the problem in a formidable series of papers, starting with \cite{balaban1995low}; see also Dimock's review starting with \cite{dimock2013renormalization}.
 Nevertheless, it would be highly desirable to have additional approaches to prove continuous-symmetry breaking as many questions in this direction are still open, most prominently to establish a phase transition for the \emph{quantum} Heisenberg ferromagnet in dimensions $d\ge3$ (current techniques allow to prove this only for the \emph{antiferromagnet}; See Dyson, Lieb and Simon \cite{dyson1978phase}).

 In our treatment we provide additional background on reflection positivity than strictly necessary for the proof of Theorem~\ref{thm:long_range_order} in order to place the arguments in a wider context and to highlight the use of reflection positivity as a general-purpose tool applicable in many settings.
 The reader is referred to \cite[Lecture 2, part 2]{Ueltschi2013} for a direct route to the proof.